 The unofficial reboot of the R34 came out in 2005 courtesy of Nismo.
 Just 20 Z-Tunes exist, built up from low-mileage R34s.
 Updates include swathes of carbon fibre bodywork borrowed from the GT500 racer, a 500hp upgrade for the hand-assembled RB 2.8-litre straight-six – also race-influenced – and upgraded stability control systems.
 Chassis #001 commanded a £400,000 hammer price four years ago.
 Needless to say, this is the ultimate R34 variant.

 In truth, the Skyline GT-R story ends here, because Nissan chose to ditch the Skyline name.
 But the R35 GT-R didn’t just move the game on, it re-wrote the rulebook.
 With the Japanese gentleman’s agreement limiting the horsepower consigned to the history books, Nissan was free to unleash fury.
 The £60,000 supercar-tamer featured a 485hp 3.8-litre twin-turbocharged V6 engine – more than double that of its predecessor.

-Thankfully, Nissan’s designers had the sense to retain the four rear lights – a signature piece dating back to the early 1970s.
 The R35 GT-R has gone on to create its own legend, upsetting the establishment, setting lap records and evolving into one of the most formidable performance cars on the planet.
-The Prince of the road has turned into the King of the track, with the latest Italdesign GT-R50 celebrating Godzilla’s Golden Jubilee.
+The Prince of the road has turned into the king of the track, with the latest Italdesign GT-R50 celebrating Godzilla’s Golden Jubilee.
 Happy 50th birthday, GT-R.